 “I believe that at its core, corporate sustainability means continuous improvement and there is no bigger room than room for improvement,” said Apu Gosalia, an independent sustainability consultant and academic, told Lubes’n’Greases.

 This can include innovating and developing environmentally friendly lubricating products, continually improving processes, reducing energy use, resources and waste, not to mention the de facto contribution lubricants make to sustainability by reducing friction, wear and corrosion, as about 30% of the world’s energy is consumed in friction and wear processes.

-The definitions above can be depicted by the “three pillars” of sustainability.
+The definitions above can be depicted by the “three pillars” or “triple bottom line” of sustainability.
 Each pillar represents a broad area of concern – social, environmental and economic – against which an organization’s impact can be examined.
 Many of the principles and goals of sustainability apply across all types of businesses.
 But Sustainability InSite will also look more closely at how they apply to the lubricants industry and the companies that form it.
 In this context, what is sustainability?
 Is it reducing carbon emissions and waste?
 Or is it more to do with innovation and profitability?
 Is it corporate social responsibility and accountability?
 It is creating a balance of all of those things.

 Each pillar can be further divided into impacts a business might have on the world and the impacts from outside it faces in return, as well as the opportunities sustainable operations might present.
 For example, the environmental pillar can be divided into a company’s carbon emissions, energy efficiency, resource use and waste management.
 The social pillar can be divided into the treatment of the workforce, position on human rights, corporate citizenship, community engagement and data privacy.
 The economic pillar can be split into, increasing shareholder and stakeholder value.